All Episodes

 They believe Trump's lie.

-We had a sitting president who did not concede, who did not congratulate the winner, who did not participate in that glorious American thing of the transfer of power.
+For the first time in American history, we had a sitting president who did not concede, who did not congratulate the winner, who did not participate in that glorious American thing of the transfer of power.

 What a son of a bitch.

-What a selfish, un-american, dangerous thing to do.
+What a selfish, un-American, dangerous thing to do.

 And his people then went to Washington to try to overturn the election.